huggingface/blog/tf-serving.md

 ```

 ## Conclusion
 Thanks to the last updates applied on the TensorFlow models in transformers, one can now easily deploy its models in production using TensorFlow serving.
-One of the next steps we are thinking about is to directly integrate the preprocessing part inside the saved model to make things even easier.
+One of the next steps we are thinking about is to directly integrate the preprocessing part inside the SavedModel to make things even easier.